Various Orbit Watermaster Sprinkler timers are available in the market, each with varying features and controls.

 Program A is a two-week daily schedule.
 Watering may be scheduled for each of the 14 days.
 After 14 days, the A program continues to repeat itself.
 To set the watering days:

-- Set start times as outlined in the previous steps of setting start times for program A or B.
+- Set start times as outlined in the previous steps of setting start times for programs A or B.

 - Turn the rotary selector to SET WATERING DAYS.
 The cursor will blink above the current day in the first week.
 Any or all days in the two-week schedule can be programmed to water.